Carl Berner (politician): Political career

 In Bergen he started his political career and in 1883 he was elected to the county council.
 In 1885 he was elected as a member of the Norwegian Parliament.
 He had a brilliant career in the Parliament, and in his second period he was appointed President of the lower house (Odelsting).
 As the President of the Odelsting, he was central in the conflict leading to Prime Minister Emil Stangs stepping down from office.
 In 1891 he stepped up as Minister of Education and Church Affairs under the government of Johannes Steen.
-Between 1895–03, Berner represented Bergen as a member of Parliament, and between 1903-1909 he represented Sarpsborg.
+Between 1895 and 1903, Berner represented Bergen as a member of Parliament, and between 1903 and 1909 he represented Sarpsborg.
 He was appointed President of the Norwegian parliament in 1898—a position he held until 1908.
 He played an important role in the dissolution of the union between Norway and Sweden in 1905.
 In 1909, Berner did not get elected to Parliament from the district of Nedre Romerike.
 He gradually stepped down from his political offices, though he did hold several administrative and representative offices.
 In 1884 he was a co-founder of the Norwegian Association for Women's Rights.

 Personal life

-He was married in 1868 to Olivia Mathilde Jacobine Berner (1841-1919).
-They were the parents of the architects Jørgen Haslef Berner (1873-1955) and Carl Berner (1877-1943).
+He was married in 1868 to Olivia Mathilde Jacobine Berner (1841–1919).
+They were the parents of the architects Jørgen Haslef Berner (1873–1955) and Carl Berner (1877–1943).